rubrikinc/rubrik-plugin-for-vrealize/docs/quick-start.md

 The Rubrik Plugin for vRealize has now been successfully configured, set up, and connected with a Rubrik CDM cluster.
 All workflows contained within the plugin are now accessible and executable.

-#### Configuring vRA/vRO Interaction
+#### Configuring Multi-tenancy

-Rubrik's vRA/vRO Integration now features support for multi-tenancy with XaaS workflows, for details on how to configure this, see [this document](configure_vra.md).
+The Rubrik Plugin for vRealize now features support for multi-tenancy with XaaS workflows, for details on how to configure this along with subsequent Rubrik organizations see the [Multi-tenancy Quickstart Guide](multitenancy_quickstart.md).

-Once this is configured it may be required to manage Organizations in Rubrik, this is detailed [here](managing_organizations.md).

-#### Configuring Catalog Items and Services

-Services will need to be configured with the new Rubrik XaaS workflows, and these may need editing for your environment.
-Detail on this can be found [here](create_catalog_items.md).

 #### Configuring Entitlements in vRA